Project communication = everything

 Covert ops!

-One of Walmart’s interesting methods pops an executive into a store.
+One of Walmart’s interesting methods is to pop an executive into a store.

 Walmart managers are good communicators.
 (Photo obtained from Walmart corporate site.)